bishnujyoti-gogoi/RTL-to-GDSII-Flow-using-OpenROAD-and-Sky130/README.md

 Detailed Routing
         │
         ▼
-Static Timing Analysis
+Timing Analysis
         │
         ▼
 Power Analysis
         │
         ▼
-GDSII Layout Generation
+GDSII Layout
 ```

 ---

 # 💻 RTL Design

-The target design selected for implementation was a **32-bit synchronous up-counter**.
+The implementation uses a **32-bit synchronous up-counter** supplied as part of the workshop material.

-### RTL Code
+The workshop focused on understanding the ASIC implementation flow rather than developing the RTL design itself.

 <p align="center">
 <img src="Images/rtl_design.png" width="700">